scottyler89/umap_tsne_experiment/README.md

-# Do tSNE and UMAP overfit their intrinsic dimensionality (Yes)
+# Do tSNE and UMAP overfit their intrinsic dimensionality
+## (The answer, unfortuantely: Yes)

 This repository presents an analysis of the intrinsic dimensionality of data that has true dimensions and additional noise dimensions.
 The primary goal is to explore how various noise levels influence the perceived dimensionality and how different dimensionality reduction methods represent the data.